 Market vs. Book Value Weights

-The book value weights are readily available from balance sheet for all types of firms and are very simple to calculate.
-On the other hand, for Market Value weights, the market values have to be determined and it is a real difficult task to acquire accurate data for the same especially the value of equity when the entity is not listed.
-Still Market Value WACC is considered appropriate by analysts because an investor would demand market required rate of return on the market value of the capital and not the book value of the capital.
+The book value weights are readily available from the balance sheet for all types of firms and are very simple to calculate.
+On the other hand, market values have to be determined for Market Value weights.
+It is a really difficult task to acquire accurate data for the same, especially the value of equity when the entity is not listed.
+Still, Market Value WACC is considered appropriate by analysts because an investor would demand the market required rate of return on the market value of the capital and not the book value of the capital.

 Assume a firm issued capital at $10 per equity share 5 years back.
-Current market value of the share is $30 and book value is $18 and market required rate of return is 20%.
+The current market value of the share is $30, the book value is $18, and the market required rate of return is 20%.
 The investors (existing and new) of the company will expect a return on $30 and not $18.
 Let us see how a rational investor will behave.

-He can buy the share of the company at $30 from the market.
-If the firm returns 20% on book value i.e. $3.6.
-The new investor will calculate his percentage of gain 12% (3.6/30) which is far less than 20%.
-Why 30 dollar because the investment by him is 30 and not 10 or 18.
+He can buy the share of the company at $30 from the market if the firm returns 20% on book value, i.e., $3.6.
+The new investor will calculate his percentage of gain as 12% (3.6/30), which is far less than 20%.
+Why 30 dollars?
+Because the investment by him is 30 and not 10 or 18.

-Since, market required rate of return is 20% and return on investment at current prices is only 12%, a better situation for existing investor would be to sell off the securities at $30 and invest in other securities giving more than 12% return.
-The existing investor will exit from the investment considering it an overpriced stock and invest in securities which are underpriced or appropriately priced by the market.
+Since the market required rate of return is 20% and return on investment at current prices is only 12%, a better situation for the existing investor would be to sell off the securities at $30 and invest in other securities giving more than 12% return.
+The existing investor will exit from the investment considering it an overpriced stock, and invest in securities that are underpriced or appropriately priced by the market.